Co-Chair (since 2016)

 Contact: maaike.knol [at] uit.no

-For his work as part of the to the PPP-SERA team, Winfried Hoke from the International Coordination Office for Polar Prediction at Alfred Wegener Institute in Bremerhaven, Germany, brings in his experience from his master studies of Natural Resources Management at the BOKU University of Natural Resources and Life Sciences, Vienna, Austria, and Lincoln University, New Zealand.
+For his work as part of the to the PPP-SERA team, Winfried Hoke from the International Coordination Office for Polar Prediction at Alfred Wegener Institute in Bremerhaven, Germany, brought in his experience from his master studies of Natural Resources Management at the BOKU University of Natural Resources and Life Sciences, Vienna, Austria, and Lincoln University, New Zealand.